Maki memories: eating sushi in Japan

 Eating sushi can be a little daunting, especially if you haven’t got your provisional chopstick license.
 On top of that, there are rules to eating sushi in Japan.
 Here are a few tips for mastering sushi-eating etiquette:

-3. 3.
-We’ve said it once, we’ve said it a thousand times – ginger is a palate cleanser, not a topping!
+• We've said it countless times but - ginger is a palate cleanser, not a topping!

-5. 5.
-Eat sushi quickly.
-It’s traditionally a fast food so it’s ideal to eat it at its perfect temperature.
+• Eat sushi quickly.
+Traditionally it's a fast food so best to eat at its perfect temperature.

-9. 9.
-This should be a given, but if you’re at one of those conveyor belt restaurants, only take what you intend to eat.
-Don’t go putting plates back on the conveyor.
-That’s a big no-no.
+• This should be a given, but if you're at one of those conveyor belt restaurants, only take what you intend to eat.
+Don't put plates back on the conveyor.
+That's a big no-no.

 Previous Article